barath/process/README.md

 Panels may request to have a gitter channel created within the [Solid Gitter Organization](https://gitter.im/solid) by creating an issue in [solid/process](https://github.com/solid/process).

+Panels that become inactive can be closed by a majority vote of the Solid Editors.

 ## Stakeholders

 Stakeholders are those affected by normative changes to the [Solid Specification](https://github.com/solid/specification).
 There are two types of Stakeholders: [Solid Users](#solid-users) and [Solid Implementers](#solid-implementers).
 It is important to consider them both when proposing changes, and adhering to the W3C [priority of constituencies](https://www.w3.org/TR/html-design-principles/#priority-of-constituencies) is encouraged.
 A Stakeholder may be both a user and an implementer.